BarbWire-1/fitbit-3D-text-TS/README.md

 Specific:

 main:
-* x,y are fixed to x,y of the widget-instance (changes here get overwritten in widget)
+* x, y are fixed to x,y of the widget-instance (changes here get overwritten in widget)
 * textAnchor gets applied here like: el.main.textAnchor

 light, shadow:
-* x,y for offset to main
+* x, y for offset to main
 ---
 Position of the whole widget instance gets set on el.x, el.y also opacity/display can be applied directly (el.style...)